Chapter 3 – Relationship to Clients – annotated

 [1] A lawyer acting for an organization should keep in mind that the organization, as such, is the client and that a corporate client has a legal personality distinct from its shareholders, officers, directors and employees.
 While the organization or corporation acts and gives instructions through its officers, directors, employees, members, agents or representatives, the lawyer should ensure that it is the interests of the organization that are served and protected.
 Further, given that an organization depends on persons to give instructions, the lawyer should be satisfied that the person giving instructions for the organization is acting within that person’s authority.

 [2] In addition to acting for the organization, a lawyer may also accept a joint retainer and act for a person associated with the organization.
 For example, a lawyer may advise an officer of an organization about liability insurance.
-In such cases the lawyer acting for an organization should be alert to the prospects of conflicts of interests and should comply with the rules about the avoidance of conflicts of interests (section 3.4).
+In such cases the lawyer acting for an organization should be alert to the prospects of a conflict of interest and should comply with the Code rules about the avoidance of a conflict of interest (section 3.4).

 Encouraging compromise or settlement